person Tia Zanella

 osirisjson-producer azure

 The producer discovers all accessible subscriptions and presents a numbered list.
-Select one or more (comma-separated) or type all.
+Select using individual numbers (1,3,5), ranges (30-55), combinations (1,3,30-55), or type all.

 Multi-subscription mode